 Quote, he reiterated, our law enforcement team needs to proceed as it normally would by the book.

-And in a paragraph that was later declassified, director comey affirmed that he is proceeding by the book.
+And in a paragraph that was later declassified, Director Comey affirmed that he is proceeding by the book.

 Why would you feel a need to do that 15 days after your meeting took place?

-Except that she probably knows, uh oh, some of this might come out.
+That seems a little odd, except that she was probably nervous, except that she probably knows, uh-oh, some of this might come out.

-Um, because Fox News reported as it relates to these emails by by Susan Rice.
+Now, what's interesting, there are some new developments on this situation because Fox News reported as it relates to these emails by Susan Rice.

-Now, remember too, Susan Rice is a known liar.
+Now, remember, too, Susan Rice is a known liar.

 Susan Rice went out there on five Sunday shows, absolutely lied through her teeth about Benghazi.